KoomeMartin/Survival-Analysis-in-Education-/README.md

 * Jupyter Notebook
 * Statistical modeling (Kaplan-Meier, CoxPH, Log-rank)

+### 📢 Disclaimer on Data Confidentiality
+***Confidentiality Notice:***
+The datasets used in this project contain sensitive academic records and institutional information from the Faculty of Science and Technology at Multimedia University of Kenya.
+In compliance with ethical and data protection guidelines, the raw data are not publicly shared in this repository.

+Access to the data requires explicit authorization from the university.
+If you are a researcher or institution interested in collaborative work, please contact the university’s academic office or project contributors for data access protocols.

 ## 🎓 Contributors
 This project is a joint academic research undertaken as part of the requirements for the award of the Bachelor of Science in Mathematics and Computer Science degree at Multimedia University of Kenya.